 The structural design of flat wall ICF systems shall comply with the CBC, ACI Building Code Requirements for Structural Concrete (ACI 318), and this section.
-ICF walls are permitted in one- and two-story buildings only.
+In accordance with ACI 318 Section 11.1.6, ICF walls are permitted in one- and two-story buildings only.
 Refer to Sections 5 and 6 below for fire and life safety and accessibility requirements, respectively.